flyer1212/Microservice-trade-off/microservice-benfits-pains.md

 # 收益统计
-- independence or the autonomy of microservices (can be developed & deployed independently of other services)
+- independence or the autonomy of microservices (Scalability and flexibility, can be developed & deployed independently of other services, More efficient deployment of technology solutions development / implementation)
-- shorten the lead time of products in practice
+- shorten the lead time of products in practice  (Rapid development and enhanced operational support, reduce implementation and release cycle time and enables continuous delivery)
 - reduces the dependency and the communication among teams, and consequently lowers the cost of management
 - controlling Technology Diversity
 - stepwise Evolution
 - focus on business need
 - enhancing the customer experience
+- reduced dependency on key resources
+- Increased traceability （企业采用微服务架构的主要驱动力）
+- For incremental development (Agile) and continuous deployment of business software

 # 痛点统计
 - miss knowledge and lack of qualified people.